hotshotco/Hotshot-XL/docker/Readme.md

     docker run -it --gpus=all --rm -v ${PWD}:/local -v C:\path\to\models:/models hotshotapp/hotshot-xl-env:latest
     ```

+If you want to download the models from within the container itself then you do not need to map the volumes and ` -v /path/to/models:/models` can be removed.

 **Note**: Ensure you have NVIDIA Docker runtime installed if you want to utilize GPU support with `--gpus=all`.